How Does the Rent to Buy Scheme Work?

 Rent to Buy Mortgages

 Many mortgage providers will offer mortgages for Rent to Buy or Shared Ownership properties.
-You will need to arrange a meeting with a mortgage adviser and let them know the details of your situation as Rent to Buy mortgages are in less demand than a traditional mortgage.
+You should also consider whether you need a mortgage broker.
+By letting them know the details of your situation, they will be able to advise you, as Rent to Buy mortgages are in less demand than a traditional mortgage.

 It’s important that you make sure you can afford to get a mortgage, as there are other costs involved in buying a house that’ll you need to factor in, too.
 You’ll need to budget conveyancing costs, surveying fees, removal costs and mortgage fees.